No results found.

 CosmicSting (CVE-2024-34102): XXE vulnerability in Magento’s REST API.
 Infrastructure mitigation (blocking the specific API endpoint via nginx rule) applied within hours of disclosure.
 Composer patch deployed across all affected stores within the same day as official patch availability.
 All managed stores verified clean using the CosmicSting Validator.

 Session Reaper (CVE-2025-54236): Session hijacking vulnerability.
 Full managed portfolio patched and verified within hours of the official patch release.
+Including patching the arbitrary file upload vectors.

 Why Speed Matters